Installing Python and the SDK

 However, the core packages, from code quality/completeness perspectives can be considered "stable" at this time

-- it will be officially labeled as such in sync with other languages as soon as possible.
+- it is officially labeled as such in sync with other languages as soon as possible.
 We are not planning on any further major changes until then.

 Since it's a preview release, you need to use the